 Once there, go straight into the building (1st floor).

 - The security guard can point you in the right direction (they usually know what foreigners are there for)

 - At the counter, present all the documents listed above – the officer will certify that all is in order

-- You will be asked to sit by a wall and they will take your photo on the spot.
+- You will then be asked to sit by a wall and they will take your photo on the spot

-This means that if you have a B1 (car) driving license in your home country, but not an A class (motorbike up to 175cc ), you will still need to add it to your license.
-For the motorbike license, you just have to pass a practical exam (you are excused from the theoretical part, which is considered by the Vietnamese as proven by the driving license you are converting now).
+This means that if you have a B1 (car) driving license in your home country, but not an A class (motorbike up to 175cc ), you will still need to add it later to your Vietnamese license.
+For the motorbike license, you just have to pass a practical exam (you will be excused from the theoretical part, which is considered by the Vietnamese as proven by the driving license you are converting now).

 - The officer will give you a receipt which you will have to hand to the courier that will come to deliver your Vietnam driving license